Certified Third Party Risk Management Professional (C3PRMP) Certification

 Program content draws on Linda’s book, Third-Party Risk Management: Driving Enterprise Value (published by the RMA), her experience and expertise, best practices frameworks and real-life examples.
 After eight weeks and 15 modules of study, students will have a strong and sustainable working knowledge of third party risk management.

-- 8-week video-based course
+- 8-week video-based program

 - Focused on best and emerging practices to identify, assess, manage and control third party risk throughout the lifecycle of relationships